Hi, I'm Ramit Sethi, the New York Times best-selling author of I Will Teach You To Be Rich and the founder of IWT and GrowthLab.

 Is this the only way to learn how to win the game of Advanced Personal Finance?

 I've already walked you through the long process I went through to discover all the hidden ins-and-outs of Advanced Personal Finance.

 I listed all of that out to impress upon you that there is a reason most people don't know how to play — let alone win — the game of Advanced Personal Finance.
 It can be a long, complicated, and exclusive road.
 You can't DIY.
 And what you don't know could cost you hundreds of thousands of dollars — even millions — over your lifetime.

 But it doesn't have to be difficult or mysterious anymore.

 We've packed a lot into How to Win the Game of Advanced Personal Finance, and I want to make sure that you not only get all that content before you fully commit to this — I want to give you 60 days to let it digest, integrate it into your life, and make sure this is really working for you.

 Try the entire course.
 If you don't LOVE it, I insist that you get 100% of your money back.
 I'll even eat the credit card processing fees.

 It's simple: Join the program and try it for yourself.
-If this course doesn't help you find a great assistant and start saving hours every week within 60 days, I want you to email me.
+If our Advanced Personal Finance System doesn't help you uplevel your finances within 60 days, I want you to email me.
 Show me you did the exercises, and I'll give you all your money back.